ChibiOS/ChibiOS/readme.txt

   option is not compatible with the 64 bits stack alignment now default in the Cortex-Mx port.
 Note that the 64 bits alignment has a cost both as performance and as space but it is the "standard".
+- OPT: Small speed optimization in the STM32 SPI driver.
 - Fixed various documentation errors.

 *** 2.1.0 ***